Sign Up and Get 10% Off Your Next Purchase

-Lysozyme - Anti-Inflammatory Enzymes | OraMune
+Lysozyme - Anti-Inflammatory Enzymes | Oramune

 Lysozyme (Lz) is an enzyme of 129 amino acids found in tears, nasal secretions, animal tissues, organs, and serum as well as milk and cervical mucus.
 The major commercial source of Lz is avian egg white and constitutes about 0.5 % of egg albumin.
 Lysozyme attacks the cell wall polysaccharides of different bacterial species, especially gram positive infectious organisms such as Staphylococci and Streptococci species and kills them.
 Gram negative bacterial species such as E.coli and Salmonella are also destroyed by Lz, however, they are not as susceptible as Gram positive bacteria.
 In humans, Lz is used to treat both viral and bacterial infections.